Matching methods for truncation by death problems: Introduction

+With this in mind, the main contributions of the paper are as follows.
+First, we review and clarify SACE identification assumptions previously considered in the literature and show that weaker assumptions can be used to obtain identification of the SACE.
+Second, we explain how the obtained observed data functional motivates the use of matching methods.
+Third, we discuss how matching-based estimation can be used in practice to target the SACE or the CSEs, and discuss for the former how to tailor sensitivity analysis techniques for the presented assumptions when matching is used.
+Fourth, we demonstrate key ideas for SACE estimation and inference via simulations studies and data analysis.

 The rest of the paper is organised as follows.
-In Section \ref{Sec:Prelim}, we present notations and the SACE causal estimand.
-In Section \ref{Sec:SACEident}, we consider the main assumptions and provide an identification result for the SACE, that motivates the matching framework we then describe in detail in Section \ref{Sec:Matching}.
-In Section \ref{Sec:Sens}, we propose sensitivity analysis approach for the assumptions, using the matching framework, and in Section \ref{Sec:CSEs}, we show how the matching framework is adapted to the recently-proposed CSEs.
-In Section \ref{Sec:Sims}, we present a simulation study, and in Section \ref{Sec:Data}, we illustrate our framework in a real data analysis.
+Section \ref{Sec:Prelim} presents notations and the SACE causal estimand.
+Section \ref{Sec:SACEident} considers assumptions and the SACE identification result motivating the use of matching as described in detail in Section \ref{Sec:Matching}.
+Section \ref{Sec:Sens} discusses how to tailor sensitivity analysis approaches for the assumptions, when matching is used, and in Section \ref{Sec:CSEs}, we show how matching methods can be adapted to the recently-proposed CSEs.
+In Section \ref{Sec:Sims}, we present a simulation study, and in Section \ref{Sec:Data}, we illustrate the utility of matching for SACE estimation in a real data analysis.
 Concluding remarks are offered in Section \ref{Sec:Discuss}.
-Code and data set analysis are available from the Github account of the first author.
+Code and data analysis are available from \texttt{https://github.com/TamirZe/Matching-methods-for-truncation-by-death-problems}.